 Many airports have lights that can be set at different levels.
 At towered airports, you can ask for the lights to be turned up or down.
 At non-towered airports, the lights are sometimes pilot controllable.
 Simply key the mic 3, 5, or 7 times (for low, medium, or high).
 It is often hard to see a runway at night if you are approaching from anything but the end of the runway; in these cases, it is easiest to spot the beacon from some distance away.

 Judging your height above the runway can be difficult at night.
 Your peripheral vision gives you less information in a dark environment.
-If you are having difficulty judging height, I suggest a technique used by seaplane pilots landing on a mirror-like lake (a so called glassy water landing).
-Set up the airplane for a gentle descent (say 100fpm, which is only 1.5fps) and fly the airplane onto the runway in a nose high attitude.
-This assumes that appropriate airspeed is maintained during this descent to avoid a stall and that there is sufficient runway to accomodate a longer landing and rollout.
+If you are having difficulty judging height, I suggest a technique used by seaplane pilots landing on a mirror-like lake (a so-called glassy water landing).
+Set up the airplane for a gentle descent (say 200fpm, which is only about 3fps) and fly the airplane onto the runway in a nose high attitude.
+This assumes that appropriate airspeed is maintained during this descent to avoid a stall and that there is sufficient runway to accommodate a longer landing and rollout.

 At a minimum, you need a flashlight.
 I personally carry two or three flashlights, a headlight, and extra batteries, to ensure I never find myself in the dark.
 For preflight and moving the plane in and out of it’s parking spot, a bright light is useful.
-For the cockpit, a less bright or dimmable light is preferred, in order to help preserve night vision.
+For the cockpit, a less bright or dimmable light is preferred, in order to help preserve night vision; I recommend a light with a broad pattern, rather a concentrated pattern.
 I prefer LED lights that use standard AA or AAA batteries, for the ease of finding replacement batteries and the long life and durability.

 For most use in the cockpit, a headlamp allows you to keep your hands free.
 I use a small, not overly bright model – the Gizmo.
 It’s cheap, dimmable, reasonably light, and runs on AAA batteries.
 I wish it remembered the dimmed brightness when you turn it back on, but that’s a nit.